Data-to-Insight-Center/patra-toolkit/README.md

 The Patra Model Card toolkit is developed by Indiana University and distributed under the BSD 3-Clause License.
 See `LICENSE.txt` for more details.

 ## Acknowledgements
-This research is funded in part through the National Science Foundation under award #2112606, AI Institute for Intelligent CyberInfrastructure with Computational Learning in the Environment (ICICLE).
+This research is funded in part through the National Science Foundation under award #2112606, AI Institute for Intelligent CyberInfrastructure with Computational Learning in the Environment (ICICLE), and in part through Data to Insight Center (D2I) at Indiana University.

 ## Reference
 S. Withana and B. Plale, "Patra ModelCards: AI/ML Accountability in the Edge-Cloud Continuum," 2024 IEEE 20th International Conference on e-Science (e-Science), Osaka, Japan, 2024, pp. 1-10, doi: 10.1109/e-Science62913.2024.10678710.
 Keywords: Analytical models, Vectors, Edge-cloud continuum, Model cards, AI/ML accountability, Provenance